 Some common orthopaedic problems would include:

-- Hip dysplasia.
-This is a common problem in many large breed dogs.
-Early diagnosis (before 4-6 months) provides a window of opportunity to correct this condition before arthritis sets in.
+- Hip dysplasia: This is a common problem in many large breed dogs.
+Early diagnosis (before 4-6 months) provides a window of opportunity to surgically correct this condition before arthritis sets in.
 Surgery may not be the best option if arthritis already exists and the animal is comfortable through rest, gentle exercise, medication and physiotherapy.
+Our vets have further training in hip dysplasia through our PennHIP program.

-- Spinal problems.
-There are numerous diseases which can affect the spine of animals and some of these are best treated with surgery.
-These procedures are normally undertaken at a surgical referral centre.
+- Spinal problems: There are numerous diseases which can affect the spine of animals and some of these are best treated with surgery.